The Bears Reportedly Get Shafted After Losing Ian Cunningham to Atlanta Falcons

 It's a decision that I fully expect the Bears to appeal, but I'm honestly not sure if they will win it.
 The league office plays by its own set of rules.

 Now, I know this article will come off as sour grapes.
 I do not care.
 The Bears lost out on two third-round picks today due to a technicality.
 That's the exact trade compensation that they traded for a 28-year-old, three-time Pro Bowl receiver in Brandon Marshall in 2012.
+They landed NFL Protector of the Year finalist Joe Thuney for a fourth-round pick last offseason.
 It's a significant haul.

 Some have argued that the Bears should block Cunningham from signing with Atlanta due to the technicality.
 They called Poles a pushover for bowing down to his college roommate and friend, Matt Ryan.
 That's the wrong mindset, though.
 It would be a disservice to Cunningham, with whom he has worked closely over the past four years, to block him from taking a job that he wanted just because the Bears wouldn't get draft compensation.
 It would be wrong to hold him prisoner over that, regardless of Poles' relationship with Matt Ryan.